casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Now you are ready to fund your account and `request tokens <#fund-your-account>`_.

+**Important Note**: Responses from the node may contain ``AccountHashes`` instead of the direct hex encoded public key.
+Use the ``account-address`` command in the Rust client to generate the account hash using a hex-encoded public key.

 Option 2: Account setup using the Block Explorer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~